 - Stack of books, stool or chair, to support downspout

 Not all hills and mountains are made of the same materials.
 There are different types of rock, sand and soil found everywhere.
 Have you played with sand before?
 How about modeling clay?
-If you made a castle out of both of these materials, which one would be more likely to fall down?
+If you made a castle out of each of these materials, which one would be more likely to fall down?
 (Answer: The one made from sand.)
 One hillside made of a certain material (or materials) may be more stable than another of the same size and shape.
 Also, when you add water to different materials, it is hard to predict what might happen.
 The material something is made of is important to how well it holds up or how strong it is.
 Landslides are the result of gravity and friction acting on these different types of earth materials (rock, soil, sand, gravel, etc.).
 The best thing that an engineer can do is to develop a model of the different materials and see what happens in a landslide.

 To give you an idea of how important building a model can be to predicting a landslide, let's use the example of a city in South America near the Andes Mountains that was in the path of a landslide in 1999 (see Figure 1).
 This city was buried in almost 1.8 million tons (1.6 million metric tons) of mud, rock, sand and other debris from the landslide.
 Full-size, 18-wheeled dump trucks carry about 80,000 pounds (40 tons or 36 metric tons).
 It would take 45,000 of these trucks to carry this much stuff away.
 That's a lot!
 Building a model of possible landslide areas helps engineers and scientists predict just how much earth material might cover a city.